reztip/local_resume_summarizer/README.md

 ### Running the Application

-0. Ensure Ollama and the your model of choice are installed.
+0. Ensure Ollama (https://ollama.com/download) and your model of choice are installed, e.g. Llama3.2 or Deepseek.

 Set the relevant environment variable for your model name, e.g.
 ```bash